mauricioaniche/slr-crawler/README.md

   -s, --startFrom=<startFrom>
                             The number of the first item to start (could be a bit less, depending on the library)
-      --scholar-augmented   Augment Scholar parser to get all the information (it will click at the quote button for each paper.
+      --scholar-augmented   EXPERIMENTAL: Augment Scholar parser to get all the information (it will click at the quote button for each paper.
 Slow!)
 Default=false
       --scholar-starting-year=<scholarStartingYear>